hyngon90/StatQuestTutorial/README.md

 # hello-world
 github guide
-This is my first branch form my main of github guide hello-world again!
+This is my first branch from my main of github guide hello-world again!